BiDAlab/SVC2021_EvalDB/README.md

 For further information on the database and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage.)

+- R. Tolosana, R. Vera-Rodriguez, C. Gonzalez-Garcia, et al., “SVC-onGoing: Signature Verification Competition”, Pattern Recognition, 2022.

-- R. Tolosana, R. Vera-Rodriguez, C. Gonzalez-Garcia, et al., “ICDAR 2021 Competition on On-Line Signature Verification”, in Proc.
+- R. Tolosana, R. Vera-Rodriguez, J. Fierrez, and J. Ortega-Garcia, et al., “ICDAR 2021 Competition on On-Line Signature Verification”, in Proc.
 International Conference on Document Analysis and Recognition, ICDAR, Lausanne, Switzerland, 2021.

-- R. Tolosana, R. Vera-Rodriguez, J. Fierrez, and J. Ortega-Garcia, “DeepSign: Deep On-Line Signature Verification”, IEEE Transactions on Biometrics, Behavior, and Identity Science, 2021.